SS Deneb: History

 Rhenania was built for Westdeutsche Schiffahrts AG, Düsseldorf.
 On 11 January 1924, she ran aground at Korsør, Denmark.
 She was refloated on 14 January.
 At some point in 1924, she was sold to E Halm & Co, Köln and renamed Marth Halm.
 She was operated by Kölner Reederei AG.
 In 1926, she was sold to Ångfartyg Ab Bore, Turku, Finland and renamed Bore VII.
 She was placed under the management of Thr.
 Kramer.
-Her port of registry was Åbo.
+Her port of registry was Turku.
 Bore VII was allocated the Code Letters THFJ and the Finnish Official Number 981.
 In 1934, her Code Letters were changed to OHGQ.
 On 18 December 1936, Bore VII ran aground off Kotka, Finland and was declared a total loss.

 In 1937, the wreck was sold to August Bolten Wm.
 Miller's Nachfolger, Hamburg.
 The ship was repaired and renamed Götaälv.
 She was allocated the Code Letters DJTY.
 In 1938, she was sold to Schulte & Bruns, Emden and renamed Bernhard Schulte.
 On 3 March 1941, Bernhard Schulte was sunk by HMS Tartar off the Lofoten Islands, Norway (61°55′N 5°07′E) during Operation Claymore.
 She was salvaged and repaired.
 In May 1945, Bernhard Schulte was seized by the Allies at Flensburg, Germany.
 She was passed to the MoWT and renamed Empire Congo.

 Empire Congo was placed under the management of Monroe Bros Ltd. Her port of registry was changed to London.
 She was allocated the Code Letters GKRQ and the United Kingdom Official Number 180607.
 In 1947, she was sold to Coquet Shipping Co, Newcastle upon Tyne and renamed Coquetside.
 She was operated under the management of Anthony & Bainbridge Ltd. In 1951, Coquetside was sold to C Cosulich, Sicily, Italy and renamed Deneb.
 She was sold in 1958 to Nautica SpA, Sardinia, Italy.
 Deneb served until October 1966, when she was scrapped at La Spezia, Italy.